-- 1 Corroborating.
-Students should use information from more than one source and explain explicitly the relationship between these sources or connect the information in their written response in a way that indicates their understanding of the relationships (for example, by using appropriate connectives, or using pieces of information from different sources in a complex sentence). - 2 Detecting conflict between the sources.
-This can be fact-based or, in a more advanced response, students may evaluate the credibility of the sources to help them select which argument to pursue.
+1 Corroborating.
+Students should use information from more than one source and explain explicitly the relationship between these sources or connect the information in their written response in a way that indicates their understanding of the relationships (for example, by using appropriate connectives, or using pieces of information from different sources in a complex sentence).